neuromorph/openbar/README.md

 Lastly, be a tiny bit gentler with the sliders in the settings as they modify the stylesheet behind the scene for every update.

 ## What's New (recent first)
+- Auto-theming options
+- Import, export theme settings to file.
+- Window-Max Bar: Change Bar props when a window is maximized
+- More settings in Menus: Menu panel and buttons radius, slider tweaks
 - Apply style to notification popups
 - Candy-bar palette for panel buttons
 - Menu secondary color override to allow selecting custom (high contrast) colors within the menu